 - Partial program offered at LSC-CyFair, LSC-Montgomery, and LSC-Tomball

 - Visual Communications Department

-The goal of the Visual Communication program is to create a stimulating learning environment for students where they can pursue their specific interest within six areas of professional study: graphic design, multimedia, web design, video and post production, motion graphics and 3-D animation.
+The goal of the Visual Communication program is to create a stimulating learning environment for students where they can pursue their specific interest within five areas of professional study: graphic design, multimedia, web design, video and post production, and 3-D animation.
 Design services, publishing, advertising, public relations, computer systems design and related services contain areas of employment for the visual communication graduate.

 Courses in the 3D Animation Track focus on creating 3D Objects, Characters, Environments and animations for gaming, medical, product and architectural visualization, interactive multimedia presentations, TV broadcast and theatrical special effects.
 Companies that hire 3D Animators include motion picture studios, video game production companies, corporate training and marketing departments, advertising firms, video production companies, architectural firms, medical agencies and self-employment.

 The Visual Communication Associate of Applied Science degree is awarded for successful completion of 60 credit hours that include a common core of academic and a selection of technical courses.
 A certificate in Visual Communication is structured to be completed in 2-3 semesters and is designed to provide a core understanding of a specific area.

 This certificate can be stacked and earned credits can be applied toward a Visual Communication AAS Degree: 3D Animation Track.

 |ARTV 1345||3-D Modeling & Rendering I||3|

 |ARTV 2345||3-D Modeling and Rendering II||3|